Data & testing

-Note: Because Churn Buster provides an overall view of failed payment recovery, no distinction is made in terms of recovery source (for example, retries triggered by Stripe vs. Churn Buster).
+Note: Churn Buster provides an overall view of failed payment recovery, with no distinction made in terms of recovery source (for example, retries triggered by Recharge vs. Churn Buster).
 Specific source attribution can be verified in Churn Buster customer profiles and your subscription management tool.

 The campaign view shows performance at each step of the process:

-When conducting dunning tests, make sure proper methods are used to compare and interpret results.
+When testing your process, make sure proper methods are used to compare and interpret results.

 - Related resource: What Is Churn Buster's Recovery Rate (article)

-Active cancellations for customers in dunning are included in your Churn Buster recovery rate.
-Some systems do not include these in dunning calculations.
+Active cancellations for customers with failed payments are accounted for in your Churn Buster recovery rate.
+Other analytics tools might exclude these in dunning calculations.

 Churn Buster tracks recovery throughout the defined recovery window (by default: 25-28 days).
-Ensure analytics tools don't cut off tracking after a specific time (example here).
+Ensure external analytics tools don't cut off tracking after a specific time.

 Adequate testing time